What is cross exchange market making?

 In our previous article on pure market making, we explained that a market maker is someone who places both bid and ask orders in order to facilitate trading.
 You can see that in the cross-exchange market making example above, I am acting as a maker, offering a guitar to sell and specifying a price.
 So that's one half of what a market maker does.

 But I can also do the same transaction for the buy side.
-I have another friend, Dave, who wants to buy a guitar, but he is only willing to pay 95 is below Alice's asking price of $100.
+I have another friend, Dave, who wants to buy a guitar, but he is only willing to pay 95.
+At this price, he and Alice can't trade, because his budget of95 is below Alice's asking price of $100.
 Since I know that I can sell a guitar to Dave, at the same time I'm going around trying to sell Alice's guitar, I can go around offering to buy another guitar that I can sell to Dave.

-Now I have both sides: I can offer to buy a guitar for 110.
+Now I have both sides: I can offer to buy a guitar for 85 and sell a guitar for110.
 I am now acting as a market maker.
 The interesting thing about cross-exchange market making that you may have noticed is:

 💡 In cross-exchange market making, a trader acts as a normal market maker on one exchange (the "maker exchange"), creating buy and sell orders.
 However, the trader eliminates the inventory risk usually associated with market making by using another exchange (the "taker exchange") to simultaneously offset (or "hedge") any trades filled on the maker exchange.